yannickbrouwer/smarter-country-selector/README.md

 # Smarter Country Selector
-Many websites let users select a country from a large dropdown, [https://baymard.com/blog/drop-down-usability](which is bad for UX).
+Many websites let users select a country from a large dropdown, [which is bad for UX](https://baymard.com/blog/drop-down-usability).
 Recently I encountered several issues while usability testing an autocomplete country selector.
 I created this prototype to address most of the issues I encountered.

-It builds upon the work that [https://www.smashingmagazine.com/2011/11/redesigning-the-country-selector/](Jamie Holst) and [https://adamsilver.io/blog/building-an-accessible-autocomplete-control/](Adam Silver) have done.
+It builds upon the work that [Jamie Holst](https://www.smashingmagazine.com/2011/11/redesigning-the-country-selector/) and [Adam Silver](https://adamsilver.io/blog/building-an-accessible-autocomplete-control/) have done.

 The country data is based on the ISO 3166 list and was last updated in January 2024.